mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 ### Connection Failures

-Imagine that our master node goes offline.
+Imagine that either the master node or one of the read nodes goes offline.
 How will the driver respond?

-At first, the driver will try to send operations to what was the master node.
-These operations will fail, and the driver will raise a *ConnectionFailure* exception.
+If any read operation fails, the driver will raise a *ConnectionFailure* exception.
 It then becomes the client's responsibility to decide how to handle this.

 If the client decides to retry, it's not guaranteed that another member of the replica set will have been promoted to master right away, so it's still possible that the driver will raise another *ConnectionFailure*.
 However, once a member has been promoted to master, typically within a few seconds, subsequent operations will succeed.